Blake-Madden/i18n-check/README.md

 [input]: The folder to analyze.

 --enable: Which checks to perform.
 Can be any combination of:
   all:                 Perform all checks (the default).
   suspectL10NString:   Check for translatable strings that shouldn't be
                        (e.g., numbers, keywords, printf commands).
   suspectL10NUsage:    Check for translatable strings being used in internal contexts
                        (e.g., debugging functions).
   urlInL10NString:     Check for translatable strings that contain URLs or email addresses.
                        It is recommended to dynamically format these into the string so that translators don't have to manage them.
   notL10NAvailable:    Check for strings not exposed for translation.
   deprecatedMacros:    Check for deprecated text macros (e.g., wxT()).
   nonUTF8File:         Check that files containing extended ASCII characters are UTF-8 encoded.
   unencodedExtASCII:   Check for strings containing extended ASCII characters that are not encoded.
   printfSingleNumber:  Check for printf()-like functions being used to just format a number.
+  dupValAssignedToIds: Check for the same value being assigned to different ID variables.
+  numberAssignedToId:  Check for ID variables being assigned a hard-coded number.
+                       It may be preferred to assign framework-defined constants to IDs.

 --disable: Which checks to not perform.
 (Refer to options available above.)
+           This will override any options passed to "--enable".

 --log-l10n-allowed: Whether it is acceptable to pass translatable strings to
                     logging functions.
 Setting this to false will emit warnings